TadpoleDisastrous/TCL65R635Comparison/README.md

 rating of 7.5-7.6.

 The RTING’s TCL 6 Series/R635 2020’s 50% grey image capture outputs a 4.056% from my application and has a RTING score of 7.6.
-I would say that 4.192% and a RTING score of 7.5-7.6 is very good.
+I would say my TV having a 4.192% and a RTING score of 7.5-7.6 is very good.

 I’d say I won the lottery.

 ## Requirements:
 - Python.
-I used Python 3.7.9 but any version of Python will work.
+I used Python 3.7.9 but most version of Python will work.

 - This application uses Pillow for image processing.
 To install use the following command on either Linux, Windows, or macOS:<br/>